kawijayaa/discord-self-bot/README.md

 # discord-self-bot
 Running this code will infringe Discord TOS.
-I am not responsible for termination of your account.
+I am not responsible for any punishment from Discord.